PhD Thesis: Navigating the Canals: Making and Moving Venetian Renaissance Paintings - Awarded in December 2020.

 - Arts and Humanities Research Council Doctoral Award (2015)

-(April 2019) L’Oratorio della Madonna di Serravalle Pistoiese e i suoi Affreschi, talk and guided tour for the cycle ‘La Forteguerriana Racconta Pistoia.
+(April 2019) L’Oratorio della Madonna di Serravalle Pistoiese e i suoi Affreschi, talk and guided tour for the series of conferences ‘La Forteguerriana Racconta Pistoia.
 Conversazioni con Visita’, (Biblioteca Comunale Forteguerriana, Pistoia).

 (September 2018) Making and Moving Venetian Renaissance Paintings: my interviews with chief restorers in Venice, London and Florence, and archival records about Tintoretto’s transport strategy, 'New Dialogues in Art History' Conference (The Warburg Institute, London).